Speedy Comet Honda to pass near Earth next week Posted on

 two degrees or four times the full moon’s diameter in the southern

-constellation of Grus the Crane.
+Grus the Crane.

 Tomorrow that increases to three degrees, and by the 14-15th, Honda-M-P